typhooncode-library-administration/1.organization-documentation-wiki/README.md

-# Central Documentation for Library Software Architecture
+# Central Documentation of the Library Management System

 ## Overview
 This repository acts as the central documentation point for all architectural and structural aspects of the library management software system.